pegasystems/react-sdk/README.md

 ### How to create an OAuth 2.0 Client Registration record in Infinity

-If the `MediaCo` app was imported to your Infinity server, a `MediaCoOAuth` OAuth 2.0 Client Registration record will have been imported as well.
-That record's clientId is currently referenced within sdk-config.json.
+When preparing your Infinity server for use with the `React SDK`, a `MediaCo_ReactSDK` OAuth 2.0 Client Registration record will have been imported.
+That record's Client Id is currently referenced within sdk-config.json.
 However, you can create your own OAuth 2.0 Client Registration record using the following procedure:
    * Create a new "Security/OAuth 2.0 Client Registration" record for your app
    * You might name it the same name as your applicaion
    * Specify "Public" for the type of client